samsquire/ideas4/README.md

 I propose a simple system that tracks all instances of data and keeps them integrated.
 This would be used between systems and keep then in sync.

+# Merge database

+A distributed database that uses CRDTs to replicate and resolves concurrent edits with Myers algorithm for String Edit Sequence edit scripts.

+Essentially combine CRDT technology with diff technology so merges are always seamless.

 # Generating ideas

  * marketplace